1992 Windsor Castle fire: Execution

-The state dining room gilded sideboard, 19 feet long and made out of rare rosewood and oak, was originally designed by Augustus Pugin in the 19th century.
-It had to be replicated by Rugby-based N.E.J.
-Stevenson using only some photographs and descriptions.

 New designs for St George's Hall and the Queen's Private Chapel were approved by the Queen on 24 January 1995.
 Designed by architect Giles Downes, the new roof for St George's Hall is an example of a hammer-beam ceiling.
 The new chapel and adjoining cloisters were realigned to form a processional route from the private apartments, through an octagonal vestibule, into St George's Hall.
-Downes's new roof is the largest green-oak structure built since the Middle Ages and is decorated with brightly coloured shields celebrating the heraldic element of the Order of the Garter; the design attempts to create an illusion of additional height through the Gothic woodwork along the ceiling.
-Commentators have noted that Downes's work does much to compensate for the originally flawed dimensions of the hall.
+Downes's roof is the largest green-oak structure built since the Middle Ages and is decorated with brightly coloured shields celebrating the heraldic element of the Order of the Garter; the design attempts to create an illusion of additional height through the Gothic woodwork along the ceiling.
+Commentators have noted that Downes' work does much to compensate for the originally flawed proportions of the hall.
 The Lantern Lobby has oak columns forming a vaulted ceiling, imitating an arum lily.

 The first stage of the structural restoration was completed in May 1996.
-Fitting out, originally planned to finish by spring 1998, occurred on 17 November 1997.
+Fitting‑out, originally planned to finish by spring 1998, was completed on 17 November 1997.
 The Queen held a reception in the newly restored hall for the architects and building contractors involved in the project.